Its-Tanay/cards-memory-game/README.md

 # Memory Card Game

 The Memory Card Game is a challenging memory-testing game built with React.
-Players must remember the cards they've already clicked on and avoid clicking the same card twice while trying to find matching pairs of characters.
+Players must remember the cards they've already clicked on and avoid clicking the same card twice.

 ## Features